MagicBowen/ccinfra/README.md

 ## Finally

 The ccinfra now only be supported on Linux platform, all the tests run passed on Unbuntu14.04.
 Other OS such as Windows or Mac has not been tested!

-## TO DO

-- [ ] : thread pool
-- [ ] : folder refact
-- [ ] : dates and msgcc compile
-- [ ] : modify doc: C++11, embeded, readme module, doc
-- [ ] : state in table
+Some features in ccinfra such as "sched" which including thread need C++11 suport, therefor compile all the components of ccinfra should enable the C++11 flag of you compiler!